Albania © Artur Malinowski

 Albania boasts beautiful beaches, snow-capped mountains, rivers, lakes and forests and some of the most hospitable people in Europe.
 Not only that, it also features Butrint, a UNESCO World Heritage Site and one of the world's archaeological wonders.
-It provides visitors with a glimpse of Mediterranean civilization from the Bronze Age through the Greek, Roman, Byzantine, Venetian and Ottoman periods; and if that wasn't already impressive enough, the ancient site is situated on top of a cliff overlooking Corfu.
+The ancient site is situated on top of a cliff overlooking Corfu, and provides visitors with a glimpse of Mediterranean civilization from the Bronze Age through the Greek, Roman, Byzantine, Venetian and Ottoman periods.

 In the leafy capital city of Tirana, tourists can enjoy the pretty views over the city from Mount Dajt or head to one of the many sidewalk cafes to sample some traditional Albanian fare, which has a primarily Turkish influence.

-With both coastal and mountain holidays on offer, as well as fascinating ancient culture, Albania is guaranteed to knock the socks off first time visitors.
+With both coastal and mountain holidays on offer, as well as fascinating ancient culture, Albania is deserves its reputation as an up-and-coming tourist destination.

 Become our Albania Travel Expert